How to Compress a PDF Without Losing Quality

 There are two types of PDF compression, and understanding the difference matters:

 Every PDF contains a table of contents called a cross-reference table that maps objects (text blocks, images, fonts) to their positions in the file.
 Modern PDF compression applies DEFLATE compression to these tables, grouping them into "object streams."
-This reduces overhead โ particularly in PDFs with many small objects โ but has limited effect on image-heavy files.
+This reduces overhead, particularly in PDFs with many small objects, but has limited effect on image-heavy files.
 Most basic online PDF compressors only do this.

-How to Compress a PDF Using FreeToolVault (Step by Step)
+How to compress a PDF using FreeToolVault

 - Go to FreeToolVault PDF Compressor